4:175 Convicted Child Sex Offender; Screening; Notifications

 The Superintendent or designee shall perform fingerprint-based criminal history records information checks and/or screenings required by State law or Board policy for employees; student teachers; students doing field or clinical experience other than student teaching; contractors’ employees who have direct, daily contact with one or more children; and resource persons and volunteers.
-He or she shall take appropriate action based on the result of any criminal background check and/or screen.
+The Board President shall ensure that these checks are completed for the Superintendent.
+They shall take appropriate action based on the result of any criminal background check and/or screen.

 Notification to Parents/Guardians

 The Superintendent shall develop procedures for the distribution and use of information from law enforcement officials under the Sex Offender Community Notification Law and the Murderer and Violent Offender Against Youth Community Notification Law.
 The Superintendent or designee shall serve as the District contact person for purposes of these laws.
 The Superintendent and Building Principal shall manage a process for schools to notify the parents/guardians during school registration that information about sex offenders is available to the public as provided in the Sex Offender Community Notification Law.
 This notification must occur during school registration and at other times as the Superintendent or Building Principal determines advisable.